alexfigliolia/rn-navigation/README.md

   );
 }
 ```
-To animate your screen exiting, this library provides a method for registering exit animations:
+To animate your screen exiting, this library provides a method for registering your exit animations:
 ```tsx
 import { useRef, useEffect } from "react";
 import { Animated, Text } from "react-native";